Betwixt & Between Weekly Newsletter (B&B)

 Every second Friday each month a group of UU volunteers serve meals at the Meadville Area Soup kitchen as a way to help alleviate some of the symptoms of poverty in our region.
 You are welcome to volunteer.
 Our congregation’s contact is Marty Thaeler, firstname.lastname@example.org 814-807-1480.

 BIG BROTHERS AND BIG SISTERS (AFFILIATED WITH FAMILY SERVICES OF NW PA)

 Is looking for mentors to help with their program.
 For more information, contact the office or check out the poster in the Parish House.
 For more information visit http://www.fsnwpa.org/our-services/parent-education/big-brothers-big-sisters-program/

 There is a collection basket in the Parish House for box tops and labels for education.
 They are being collected for the Creating Landscapes Learning Center.
 For more information and a list of participating products please visit www.boxtops4education.com.

 We need someone to serve as the Nursery Attendant during Sunday services from 10:15-12:15. $20 per Sunday.
 Appropriate experience, a commitment to the position and all regular clearances expected.
 Please contact Corinne Chafey, 814-724-6726.

 CONNECTING WITH YOUR INTERIM MINISTER

 Do you have a question about Unitarian Universalism, the life of this community, or your own spiritual journey?
 Are you struggling with life’s challenges, seeking support or resources to help you create meaning of it all?
 Do you have ideas to help enrich congregational life?
-Schedule a time now to talk or meet with Rev. Robin by emailing firstname.lastname@example.org or calling 412-727-6870 (talk or text) She is typically in Meadville every other Sunday, Monday and Tuesday.
+To reach Rev. Robin (especially in the case of a pastoral issue or event) please call 412-727-6870 or by email at email@example.com .

 OUR CARING CONNECTIONS